zoonk/handbook/how-we-work/communication/async-communication.md

 That's not possible when we're using synchronous communication.

 If we discuss a strategy over a call, there's always some context lost in there.
-If a group makes a decision alone, other people won't know why the full story of why that decision was made.
+If a group makes a decision alone, other people won't know the full story of why that decision was made.
-We don't want decisions happening behind closed doors.
+We don't want decisions happening behind "closed doors".

 By using asynchronous communication, our entire work and thought process is available for anyone else to see.
 We don't have anything to hide.
-If we make a mistake, we must be accountable for it.
+If we make a mistake, [we as a team](../../about/values.md#humility) must be held accountable for it.
 This is only possible when everything is clear, open, and transparent.

 ### Documentation